 Any additional detection methods — even one that started with a beagle’s nose — is welcomed.

 There are numerous ongoing clinical trials to help current and future mesothelioma patients find a cure for their disease.
 If you have pleural mesothelioma and wish to participate in a clinical trial, contact us at Mesothelioma Guide for further information.

 Even if you don’t have the disease and are simply inspired by these good pups, you may be needed as a control sample in mesothelioma testing.
-Email our patient advocate, Jenna Campagna, at email@example.com for information on how to help the science community fight this cancer.
+Email our patient advocate, Karen Ritter, at firstname.lastname@example.org for information on how to help the science community fight this cancer.

 - Accuracy of Canine Scent Detection of Non–Small Cell Lung Cancer in Blood Serum.
 The Journal of American Osteopathic Association.
 Retrieved from: https://jaoa.org/article.aspx?articleid=2736410.
 Accessed: 07/11/19.